pantheon-systems/documentation/source/_docs/site-owner-faq.md

 Enterprise Organizations can use the same process to assume ownership of a site; however, Agency Partners do not have the ability to own sites directly.

-For Sandbox sites, the site owner can click **Team**, then click **Make Owner** next to the team member who should receive ownership of the site.
+For Free sites, the site owner can click **Team**, then click **Make Owner** next to the team member who should receive ownership of the site.

 Resellers should contact Pantheon Support directly if you need to transfer ownership.